1973 Murphy raids: Global terrorism and Australia

-The Whitlam Government came to office shortly after the terrorist attacks at the 1972 Summer Olympics and the Sydney bombings involving Croatian separatist groups in Australia, including the Ustaša.
+The Whitlam government came to office shortly after the terrorist attack at the 1972 Summer Olympics and the Sydney bombings involving Croatian separatist groups in Australia.
 One of the first acts of the new government was to help US-led efforts in the United Nations General Assembly to counter the rise of 'political violence' to person and property around the globe.
 These efforts failed because the Non-aligned Movement states believed that political violence or terrorism was not inherently illegitimate, given resistance and revolutionary activities in the former colonies.

 A planned visit by Džemal Bijedić, the Yugoslavian Prime Minister, in March 1973 generated considerable angst within the government about the security situation and the safety of the visiting dignitary.
 There was also much concern in Yugoslavia, which was a member of the Non-Aligned Movement.
 The President of Yugoslavia Josip Tito said before the visit: "We will send more agents to Australia.
 We will crush these people [Croatian separatists].
 We will destroy them root and branch".
-This indicated the possible presence of a Yugoslavian counter-terrorism operation in Australia.
+This indicated the possible presence of Yugoslavian secret service spies operating in Australia.
 In 2016 it was shown that such an operation existed from at least the late 1970s.

 Labor and the Whitlam government were highly suspicious of ASIO and perceived the organisation to be a partisan tool of the Liberal governments in the 1950s and 1960s.
-At the 1971 Federal Labor Party conference, only a single vote (22 in favour, 23 against) had defeated a proposed motion "that ASIO be abolished."
+At the 1971 Federal Labor Party conference, only a single vote (22 in favour, 23 against) had defeated a proposed motion "that ASIO be abolished".